-It is observed that the current credit-to-GDP-ratio based on September 2016 data is 25.2pp below the trend and the cyclical component has been negative since 2010.
+It is observed that the current credit-to-GDP-ratio in December 2016 stood at 26.7pp below the trend and the cyclical component has been negative since 2010.
 In this regard, the negative gap means that a CCyB rate of zero is appropriate.
 Furthermore, previous cycles show that the most pronounced former downswing of almost 10pp took several quarters to return to positive territory.
 Therefore, it is unlikely that the credit-to-GDP ratio will exceed its long-term trend in the near future.